 Over the years, Johnson’s influence has resounded in the music of Muddy Waters (“32-20 Blues”), Elmore James (“I Believe I’ll Dust My Broom”), Junior Parker (“Sweet Home Chicago”), John Hammond Jr. (“Milk Cow’s Calf Blues”), the Rolling Stones (“Love In Vain,” “Stop Breakin’ Down Blues”), John Mayall (“Ramblin’ On My Mind”), Cream (“From Four Until Late”), Eric Clapton (“Cross Road Blues”), Johnny Winter (“When You Got a Good Friend”), Paul Butterfield and Bonnie Raitt (“Walkin’ Blues”), Fleetwood Mac and ZZ Top (“Hellhound On My Trail”), Led Zeppelin (“Traveling Riverside Blues”), Keb’ Mo’ (“Preachin’ Blues”), Cassandra Wilson (“Come On In My Kitchen”), and countless others.
 It is by far the most empowering body of work in American history to emerge from one solitary blues figure.

-In mid-March, The Robert Johnson Blues Foundation will announce a series of national and international centennial events for “The King of Delta Blues.”
+The Robert Johnson Blues Foundation (located in Crystal Springs, Mississippi) announced a series of national and international centennial events for “Robert Johnson – The King of Delta Blues.”
 Steven Johnson, the Vice President of the Foundation and grandson to Robert Johnson, explains: ” My grandfather is revered globally.
 This centennial celebration involves combining a unique blend of theatre, live musical performances, artistic exhibits and dialogue that highlight the complexity of his life while celebrating his genius.
 Our events will be following the Robert Johnson Blues Trail, which will allow us to travel to many of the cities where he shared his talents and where his music is most loved.
 This is important because his voice, style and musical gifts were the foundation for American popular music.”
-Stay tuned to www.RobertJohnsonBluesFoundation.org for more information on these events as it is released.
+For more information about the centennial events visit www.RobertJohnsonBluesFoundation.org.